OSC/ood_core/README.md

 ## Description

-Trimmed down Ruby wrapper for the Torque C Library utilizing Ruby-FFI.
+Ruby wrapper for the Torque C Library utilizing Ruby-FFI.
+This has been successfully tested with Torque 4.2.10 and greater.
+Your mileage may vary.

-## Requirements

-At minimum you will need:
-* Ruby 2.0
-* Ruby-FFI gem
-* Torque >= 4.2.10

 ## Installation